• Monday, 30 March 2026

 He also said that traditional weather predictions based on lunar calendars are becoming unreliable.
 “There used to be rituals according to the lunar calendar, but now we cannot predict the rainy season or the start of winter because snowfall is no longer regular.
 Climate patterns are shifting dramatically,” Gurung said.

-HiM-DATA is a collaborative initiative aimed at strengthening climate data collection, raising awareness, and promoting community-led climate action in high mountain regions through meaningful engagement with monastic institutions, said Dr. Dhiraj Pradhananga, UNESCO Chair in Mountain Cryosphere and Water.
+HiM-DATA is a collaborative initiative aimed at strengthening climate data collection, raising awareness, and promoting community-based climate action in high mountain regions through meaningful engagement with monastic institutions, said Dr. Dhiraj Pradhananga, UNESCO Chair in Mountain Cryosphere and Water.

-According to Principal Lama, the monastery lies between two streams, and local residents depend on stream water for drinking.
+According to the Principal Lama, the monastery lies between two streams, and local residents depend on stream water for drinking.
 “We drink water directly from the streams,” he said.

 Speaking about the weather station to be installed at the monastery, Lama said monks reside there throughout the year and are ready to take responsibility for maintaining the equipment.
 “If the device gives reliable results, we will better understand where the climate is heading.
 It will make it easier to know the weather patterns,” he said.
 “We will take responsibility for maintaining and properly utilising the equipment.”